tx-lin/vmSafeguard/README.md

 1 - If the .htaccess / .htpasswd (not crutial for the project)auth does not work, please check the apache2.conf (/etc/apache2) and replace if you did not have the same result as the following picture :

 <img src="https://i.imgur.com/BpJiX1x.png">

+2 - Don't add comment into the description of a vm (not multiple line, just one line.
+Otherwise the " number (total) of VMs will be false" )

 ## Errors Code